WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/production-teams.md

 ---

 # Production Teams

+## Directors

+Responsible for the overal creative vision of the show, making the final decisions about design aspects of the production process.
+They keep a high level view of the entire team, and offer guidance and feedback to performers and crew.

+## Producers

+Producers work to make the directors vision a reality.
+They organise rehersal schedules, secure the show rights, and check in and keep all departments on track.
+They do a very large amount of work, filling in the gaps and making sure everything gets completed on time within the directors requirements.

-## Marketing & Publicity
+## Publicity Designer

-The difference between marketing and publicity can often be misunderstood with them often working so closely together.
-### Publicity work:
-publicity work involves the physical creation of marking media, this could mean drawing (by hand or computer) all elements of art used throughout the marketing campaign.
-It is the creative side of marketing focused on the artists and aesthetic vision for the campaign rather than the physical approach to marketing the show.
+This role involves the physical creation of the marketing designs and artwork, using drawing or digital art software.
+They focus on the aesthetic and artistic vision for the overall campaign.

-### Marketing work
+## Marketing Manager

-the marketing team are focused on running the physical advertisements of the show, this could mean post schedules for social media and  social media stories.
-Or physical advertising through posters or on-campus screen
+The marketing team are focused on the logistics of running the advertisements of the show.
+This could mean scheduling social media posts, creating or filming stories, or ordering and displaying physical advertising through posters or on-campus screen.
-The marketing and Publicity managers work closely together with the publicity manager creating the media to post used in marketing by the marketing manager.